 Now that you have gotten a few ideas about good and easy foods to bring on your fishing trips, let’s take a look at some of the gear that can be used to prepare that food.

-There are plenty of alternatives out there, but a standard propane or charcoal grill are definitely your best choices for a fishing trip.
+There are plenty of alternatives out there, but a standard propane or charcoal grill is definitely your best choice for a fishing trip.

 I really like small grills that have short legs and hence are close to the ground, both for easier transportation and more stability and safety when barbecuing.

-Amazon (UK) has a very popular propane grill, called Campingaz Party Grill, which is very efficient and reasonably priced.
-You can find it: here
+Amazon has a very popular propane grill by Coleman, which is very efficient and reasonably priced.

 Portable Gas Stove